Alex7Li/ProgrammingContests/README.md

 This is my collection of solutions to programming problems.
 It features problems primary from codeforces, with a fair collection of problems from kattis and codechef.
-Most problems, and all recent problems, have links in their name leading to the location of their source.
+Almost all problems have links in their name leading to the location of their source.
 If the link is not there, the source can likely be found by using the name of the class and the website (folder name).